appsody/website/content/docs/stacks/stack-structure.md

 ### Mounting the correct directories into the image

-There are three types of mount points used by appsody:
+There are three types of volume/mounts used by appsody:

 1. Volume mounts specified in the `APPSODY_MOUNTS` Docker variable
 These will be processed by the appsody CLI.
 The primary use of this is to mount the directory holding the user application into the container, so that the appsody-controller can have access to your application (and run it inside the container).
 For example: